Introduction

 Performance Issues: Resolving Conflicts When Expectations Aren't Met

 Performance issues can lead to significant disputes when staff members struggle to meet expectations, creating frustration for everyone involved.
-It's crucial for managers to provide clear feedback and set attainable goals to navigate these challenges.
+It's crucial for managers to and set attainable goals to navigate these challenges.
 Regular performance reviews can be a powerful tool in identifying issues early, paving the way for constructive discussions that benefit both the employee and the organization.

 Conclusion